learn-co-curriculum/dsc-logistic-regression-in-scikit-learn/README.md

 ## Summary

-In this lesson, we took a more complete look at a data science pipeline for logistic regression, splitting the data into train and test sets and using the model to make predictions.
-You'll practice this on your own in the upcoming lab before then having a more detailed discussion of more nuanced methods for evaluating our classifier's performance.
+In this lesson, you took a more complete look at a data science pipeline for logistic regression, splitting the data into train and test sets and using the model to make predictions.
+You'll practice this on your own in the upcoming lab before having a more detailed discussion of more nuanced methods for evaluating a classifier's performance.